AkiPoh/DEV-KATKE/PLANNING.md

 ## First MVP step

-One might think we should focus on creating a usable text editor first.
-We do not agree with that approach.
+One might think we should focus on creating a usable text editor first. *But we choose to think different!*

-We will be making an ASCII art editor first.
-That should be our initial feature.
+We will be making an ASCII art creator first.
+This will be our very first "full" feature.

 **Why?**

-The ASCII art editor serves as our UX innovation laboratory - a controlled environment for discovering and refining the cutting-edge interaction paradigms that will define KATKE's approach to making coding genuinely fun and intuitive.
+The ASCII art creator serves as our very first UX innovation experiment - as a low-stakes environment for discovering and refining the cutting-edge interaction standards that will define KATKE's approach to making coding genuinely fun and intuitive.

 **Strategic Rationale:**
-- **UX Research Lab**: We need to learn how to create novel, delightful interactions before applying them to the complexities of a full development environment
+- **UX Research Experiment**: We need to learn how to create novel, delightful interactions before applying them to the complexities of a full development environment
-- **Immediate Coding Relevance**: ASCII art directly serves core development workflows - creating diagrams, flowcharts, system architecture sketches, and visual documentation that renders natively across all platforms
+- **Immediate Coding Relevance**: ASCII art directly serves core development workflows - quickly on-the-go creating diagrams, flowcharts, system architecture sketches, and visual documentation that renders natively across practically all platforms
-- **Low-Stakes Innovation**: We can experiment with radical interface ideas without the pressure of maintaining compatibility with existing coding conventions
+- **Low-Stakes Innovation**: We can experiment with radical interface ideas without the pressure of dealing with existing coding conventions
-- **Demonstration of Capability**: Proves our ability to create tools that feel fundamentally different and more engaging than conventional development software
+- **Demonstration of Capability**: Proves our ability to create tools that feel fundamentally different and more engaging than conventional modern software

-We do not need to immediately begin worrying about file browsing, syntax highlighting, or project management.
-We can initially offer a powerful "scratchpad" from which people can copy ASCII art as needed, while we discover what makes interfaces feel magical.
+By choosing this as our first experiment, we do not need to immediately begin worrying about file browsing, syntax highlighting, or project management.

+We can initially offer a powerful "scratchpad" from which people can copy ASCII art as needed, while we discover and hone-in what makes interfaces feel magical.

-This demonstrates our commitment to redefining developer experiences through genuinely innovative interaction design.
+This experiment will demonstrate our commitment to redefining developer experiences through genuinely innovative interaction design.

 ## Strategic Development Approach

-### The Experimental Phase
+### How Will This Integrate to KATKE as it Matures?

-The ASCII art tool will exist as a native extension within KATKE - clearly part of the application but intentionally using proprietary approaches and remaining somewhat disconnected from other components.
-This "everything a bit disconnected" approach is deliberate:
+The ASCII art creator will exist as a native extension within KATKE - clearly part of the application but intentionally--at least initially--using proprietary approaches and remaining somewhat disconnected from other components.
+This "everything a bit disconnected" approach is deliberate, allowing for:

 - **Exploration Over Integration**: We need space to discover new paradigms before architecting them into cohesive systems
 - **Learning Through Making**: The most important insights will emerge from building and using, not from theoretical design